prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part5.md

-# Major Project - Information Architecture
+# Major Project: Information Architecture

 ## Introduction

-At this stage of the UX (user-centered) design process, you have gathered user research data, created 2 personas, and 1 usage scenario.
+At this stage of the user-centered design process, you have gathered user research data, created 2 personas, and 1 usage scenario.
 Using this information you begin to create the information architecture for your app.
-You can review your competitor research to see what features other products have and how they are organized.
-Make sure your app keeps your persona in mind.

 ## Instructions

-- Use your 2 personas and the usage scenario to create the information architecture (IA diagram) for your app.
+- Use your 2 persona (primary and secondary) and the usage scenario to create the information architecture (IA diagram) for your app.
 - Review your competitor research to see what features other products have and how they are organized.
 - Make sure you keep your persona in mind throughout the process.